It all started when...

 The same month I graduated from my Master's program in 2012, I launched The Sex-Positive Parent with a url and a dream.
 Through writing articles and strategic partnerships, I became one of a handful of international experts on sex-positive parenting.
 My focus has been teaching consent and boundaries as a way to end sexual violence by working with parents and professionals all over the world.
 As a younger parent with young children, I remember looking around at what resources were available to me.
 What I saw was profoundly narrow and I didn't relate.
 Most resources were from white, hetero-normative, transphobic, upper class, steeped in fear-mongering and patriarchal control.
 Fuck that.
 To me, sex-positivity must be intersectional, multi-faceted and inclusive to all genders.
 Parents come in all genders and sexual identities, as do children.
 It only makes sense that educational resources should too.
 From that lens, I have led workshops, taught classes and presented at conferences throughout the United States.
 In addition to founding and running my own sexual health education resource for families, I've provided research support to anti-racist think-tanks and facilitated anti-oppression trainings.

 I am committed to the continuous process of facing my own racism, sexism, homophobia and transphobia.
 Living in a patriarchal, white supremacist world means unlearning all the time.
 I've worked with organizations to radically diversify their leadership teams and become attractive to a greater client base.
 I've created mentorship pipelines, developed communications strategies, and led women's leadership trainings.

 What is the common theme amongst these varied enterprises?
 I specialize in developing diversity and accountability.
 I've brought integrity, authenticity and intersectional awareness to every position I've held and endeavor attempted.
-And now I'm making myself available to you.

 I'm the kind of leader that makes shit happen.